callzhang/WokeAlarm/Pods/KZBootstrap/README.md

 [Follow me on twitter.](http://twitter.com/merowing_)

 # Attributions
-All of this wouldn’t be possible if we didn’t have such a great community, based on my own previous work but also countless other.
+All of this wouldn’t be possible if we didn’t have such a great community, based on my own previous work but also countless others.
 Tried to reference everything but if you think I missed something [please let me know](http://twitter.com/merowing_).

 References: